Keyonte George NBA Preview vs. the Pelicans

 Keyonte George Insights vs. the Pelicans

-- This season, George has made 2.9 shots from the floor per game, which adds up to 6.9% of his team's total makes.
+- George has taken 8.4 shots per game this season and made 2.9 per game, which account for 9.2% and 7.1%, respectively, of his team's total.

-- George is averaging 4.5 three-point field goal attempts per game this season, which is 12.0% of his team's tries from beyond the arc.
+- He's attempted 4.8 threes per game, or 12.6% of his team's shots from beyond the arc this season.

-- George's opponents, the Pelicans, have one of the fastest offensive tempos, ranking sixth, averaging 102.7 possessions per game, while his Jazz average 103.8 per game, which ranks 16th among NBA teams.
+- George's Jazz average 103.8 possessions per game, which ranks 16th among NBA teams, while the Pelicans are one of the league's fastest, ranking seventh with 102.6 possessions per contest.

-- Allowing 113.4 points per contest, the Pelicans are the 17th-ranked squad in the league on defense.
+- Defensively, the Pelicans are 15th in the league, conceding 112.9 points per game.

-- On the boards, the Pelicans are 24th in the league, allowing 45.5 rebounds per game.
+- Conceding 45.9 rebounds per contest, the Pelicans are the 25th-ranked team in the league.

-- The Pelicans give up 27.1 assists per game, 22nd-ranked in the NBA.
+- The Pelicans concede 26.9 assists per game, 21st-ranked in the NBA.

-- In terms of 3-pointers, the Pelicans have allowed 12.6 makes per game, 15th in the league.
+- In terms of 3-pointers, the Pelicans are ranked 17th in the league, conceding 12.8 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!